 Because occupations involving physical labor dominate the local economy, Rison is generally considered to be a blue-collar town.
 44.50% of the Rison workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Rison is a city of professionals, farmers, fishers, or foresters, and managers.
 There are especially a lot of people living in Rison who work in farm management occupations (16.51%), teaching (10.09%), and office and administrative support (9.17%).

-Rison is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Rison doesn't have a public transportation system that people use for their commute.

 The per capita income in Rison in 2022 was $19,758, which is low income relative to Arkansas and the nation.
 This equates to an annual income of $79,032 for a family of four.
 However, Rison contains both very wealthy and poor people as well.
 Rison also has one of the higher rates of people living in poverty in the nation, with 38.91% of its population below the federal poverty line.